In Cuban exile community in South Florida, all eyes are on their homeland and the sea

 But the seas were mostly empty except for speedboaters, sailors and streaks of brown algae.
 Despite fears that Cubans would take to the water — as thousands did in 1980, 1994 and to a lesser degree in 2016 — this month there has been no sign of a mass exodus.

-Anything is possible in the coming days and weeks, but exiles and their families in South Florida say the data show that Cubans are largely staying put.
+Anything is possible in the coming days and weeks, but exiles and their families in South Florida say the data shows that Cubans are largely staying put.

 Demonstrations in Miami, Los Angeles and Washington in recent days have urged the United States and other governments to impose sanctions on Havana that would, as one organization put it, “make Cuba change forever.”
-But others say the Biden administration should take a wait-and-see approach, noting that the goals of the demonstrators on the island may differ from those who fled the communist regime years, or decades, ago.
+But others say the Biden administration should take a wait-and-see approach, noting that the goals of the demonstrators on the island may differ from those who fled the Communist regime years, or decades, ago.

-The House Foreign Affairs Committee will hold a hearing Tuesday on what it calls the “Historic protests in Cuba and the crackdown on free expression,” with testimony from human rights activists tracking allegations of arrests and repression in Cuba.
+The House Foreign Affairs Committee held a hearing Tuesday on what it calls the “Historic protests in Cuba and the crackdown on free expression,” with testimony from human rights activists tracking allegations of arrests and repression in Cuba.

 Massive protests broke out July 11 amid the island’s worst economic crisis in decades, with soaring inflation, shortages of food, supplies and electricity, and rising cases of the coronavirus.